StevenBlack/vocab/million-dollar-words.md

 Treacherous; nefarious; wicked.
 There are lots of words for evil; perfidious carries a note of disloyalty or betrayal.
 Benedict Arnold was perfidious.
 To call him a perfidious traitor would be redundant.

+### perfidy
+The quality or state of being faithless or disloyal : treachery.
+An act or an instance of disloyalty.
+In the context of war, perfidy is a form of deception in which one side promises to act in good faith with the intention of breaking that promise once the unsuspecting enemy is exposed.

 ### perfunctory
 Routine; performed automatically, without thought or feeling.
 A job done perfunctorily reveals no particular passion and seems careless.
 A perfunctory greeting lacks enthusiasm.
 Say PER-FUNK-TOR-EE.